dapplets/my-nifty-collection/README.md

 # How to link the NEAR account to the Twitter account

+You will need a NEAR TESTNET account with the same name as your Mainnet account.
+This option is made for avoiding the gas payments during smart-contract usage.
+If you have no testnet account, yoг should create one on the [Testnet Wallet page](https://wallet.testnet.near.org/).
+Name it exactly like your main account!

 1. Open the **Dapplets Extension**.
 You see a list of dapplets with the **My Nifty Collection** dapplet.
 Click the **home** icon next to the dapplet name.

    ![image](https://user-images.githubusercontent.com/43613968/117032522-370fe980-ad0a-11eb-8546-8dee7f0f6fd8.png)